apache/flink/docs/dev/table/tableApi.md

 ### Aggregate

 Aggregate performs an aggregate operation with an aggregate function.
-You have to close the "aggregate" with a select statement.
-The output will be flattened if the output type is a composite type.
+You have to close the "aggregate" with a select statement and it does not support aggregate functions in the select statement The output will be flattened if the output type is a composite type.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
+AggregateFunction myAggFunc = new MyAggregateFunction();

-tableEnv.registerFunction("myAggFunc", new MyAggregateFunction());
+tableEnv.registerFunction("myAggFunc", myAggFunc);
 Table table = input
   .groupBy("key")
   .aggregate("myAggFunc(a, b) as (x, y, z)")